-- 20. At all times relevant to this action, Defendant Rebekah Gee has been the Secretary of the Department of Health and Hospitals for the State of Louisiana, a subdivision of which is the Office of the State Registrar.
+- 21. At all times relevant to this action, Defendant Rebekah Gee has been the Secretary of the Department of Health and Hospitals for the State of Louisiana, a subdivision of which is the Office of the State Registrar.
 The State Registrar is responsible for compiling and issuing vital records for state residents, including marriage licenses.
 On information and belief, the Department of Health has actively sought to ensure parish clerks enforce the requirements of Act 436.
 Defendant Gee is responsible for oversight of the Department of Health and its subdivisions.
-Defendant Gee is sued in her official capacity. - 21.
+Defendant Gee is sued in her official capacity.
+Defendant Gee is a person under 42 U.S.C. § 1983 and was acting under the color of state law at all times germane to this Amended Complaint. - 22.
 At all times relevant to this action, Defendant Devin George has been the State Registrar and Director of the Office of Vital Records.
 As State Registrar, Defendant George is responsible for overseeing the compilation and issuing of vital records-including marriage licenses-for state residents.
 On information and belief, the State Registrar has actively worked to ensure parish clerks enforce the requirements of Act 436.
 Further, on information and belief, the State Registrar exercised its authority under Louisiana Revised Statute Section 251 to issue a consolidated marriage application and marriage license form that incorporates the provisions of Act 436.
 Defendant George is sued in his official capacity.
+Defendant George is a person under 42 U.S.C. § 1983 and was acting under the color of state law at all times germane to this Amended Complaint.

-- 22. At all times relevant to this action, Defendant Michael Thibodeaux has been the Clerk of Court for Iberia Parish.
+- 23. At all times relevant to this action, Defendant Michael Thibodeaux has been the Clerk of Court for Iberia Parish.
 Iberia Parish is one of the parishes that refused to issue Plaintiff Vo a marriage license.
-Defendant Thibodeaux is sued in his official capacity. - 23.
+Defendant Thibodeaux is sued in his official capacity.
+Defendant Thibodeaux is a person under 42 U.S.C. § 1983 and was acting under the color of state law at all times germane to this Amended Complaint. - 24.
 At all times relevant to this action, Defendant Diane Meaux Broussard has been the Clerk of Court for Vermilion Parish.
 Vermilion Parish is one of the parishes that refused to issue Plaintiff Vo a marriage license.
-Defendant Broussard is sued in her official capacity. - 24.
+Defendant Broussard is sued in her official capacity.
+Defendant Broussard is a person under 42 U.S.C. § 1983 and was acting under the color of state law at all times germane to this Amended Complaint. - 25.
 At all times relevant to this action, Defendant Louis J. Perret has been the Clerk of Court for Lafayette Parish.
 Lafayette Parish is one of the parishes that refused to issue Plaintiff Vo a marriage license.
 Defendant Perret is sued in his official capacity.
+Defendant Perret is a person under 42 U.S.C. § 1983 and was acting under the color of state law at all times germane to this Amended Complaint.